 Look for ‘Red Plating’

-This is usually when a power tube is producing too much voltage and with it, excessive heat scorching the inside of the glass housing.
+This is usually when a power tube is producing too much voltage and with it, excessive heat scorches the inside of the glass housing.

-You should immediately replace with a fresh one as the faulty ones on its way out.
+You should immediately replace it with a fresh one as the faulty ones are on their way out.
 This can also be caused by faulty transformers or can be caused by other problems with the amplifier’s circuitry.